Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Democratic lawmakers, both supporters and opponents of the nuclear deal, signed a letter sent to President Obama on January 6, 2016, urging his administration to “immediately announce new, U.S. sanctions against individuals and entities involved in Iran’s ballistic missile program to ensure Iran is held accountable for its actions.”

 New security arrangements to monitor the arms embargo against Iran as well as restrictions on Iran’s ballistic missile program and all other programs still active after the implementation of the Iran nuclear agreement (JCPOA) were established by the United Nations Security Council on January 21, 2016.
 These arrangements and procedures replaced the Security Council committee charged with monitoring Iranian violations of sanctions that were removed with the implementation of the deal.
-The resolution including these arrangements also provides for an automatic reimposition of sanctions on Iran should the Security Council find it to be in violation of the JCPOA.
+The resolution, including these arrangements, also provides for an automatic reimposition of sanctions on Iran should the Security Council find it to violate the JCPOA.

 French diplomats asked the European Union on January 27, 2016, to consider new sanctions on Iran over their recent ballistic missile tests.
-At the time, it was unlikely that new sanctions will be imposed by the EU, as other member states view the move as counterproductive to efforts to revive political and economic ties with the Islamic Republic.
+At the time, it was unlikely that the EU would impose new sanctions, as other member states viewed the move as counterproductive to efforts to revive political and economic ties with the Islamic Republic.

 Iranian Army commander Major General Ataollah Salehi told reporters in Tehran on February 4, 2015, that their missile tests were not a breach of the JCPOA, and the Iranian missile program will continue to develop.
 Speaking about the new sanctions placed against the Islamic Republic in response to their ballistic missile tests, Salehi stated, “We are neither paying any attention to the resolutions against Iran nor implementing them.
 We are doing our job and our missile program for the future will be stronger and more precise” (PressTV, February 4, 2016).